baurdiy/project_euler/README.md

 # project_euler
-# learing how to solve and practice problems
+# learning how to solve problems from Project Euler